eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Demonstrated ability to work well with internal and external customers.
 	- Strong collaboration skills with a demonstrated ability of working well within a team.
 	- Bachelor's degree in Mathematics, Statistics, or quantitative field; or equivalent combination of education and experience.
++ Ability to lead the team to deliver AIML based solutions around a host of domains and problems, with hands on experience in Customer Segmentation & Targeting, Propensity Modelling, Churn Modelling, Lifetime Value Estimation, Forecasting, Recommender Systems, Modelling Response to Incentives, Marketing Mix Optimization, Price Optimization
++ skill set for Vision Language Data Scientist:
+	- Bengaluru, Pune, Mumbai, Chennai, Gurgaon
+	- Fractal is a strategic AI partner to Fortune 500 companies with a vision to power every human decision in the enterprise.
+Fractal is building a world where individual choices, freedom, and diversity are the greatest assets.
+An ecosystem where human imagination is at the heart of every decision.
+Where no possibility is written off, only challenged to get better.
+We believe that a true Fractalite is the one who empowers imagination with intelligence.
+Fractal has been featured as a Great Place to Work by The Economic Times in partnership with the Great Place to Work® Institute and recognized as a ‘Cool Vendor’ and a ‘Vendor to Watch’ by Gartner.
+	- Job Location: Bangalore
+	- We are seeking highly skilled and motivated vision / vision-language data scientists to join our dynamic AI team.
+	- Ideal candidate should have experience into:
+		* Vision Transformers, BEiT, MAE, DINO, SAM, DINO v2, Visual chatGPT, segGPT, CLIP, BLIP, FILIP, GLIP, FLIP, VQA, Stable Diffusion, Visual Prompt Tuning
+		* Image classification, image retrieval, object detection and tracking, optical flow, instance segmentation, pose estimation, monocular depth estimation, image captioning, GAN
+		* Ideal candidate should have strong basics with proven experience / exposure in Computer Vision, along with fundamental understanding of NLP.
+	- The candidate will be responsible for developing and deploying state-of-the-art models and techniques to carry out client projects in the domain of retail, surveillance, manufacturing, process automation and content generation, and deploy them in production environments meeting the desired SLA.
+	- Proactive attitude towards quick adaptability in ongoing tasks.
+	- Develop contrastive, self-supervised, semi-supervised and natural language based learning techniques to boost the performance of computer vision tasks in retail, surveillance, CPG, manufacturing and automation, and extend their functionalities.
+	- Zero-shot and few-shot learning, implementing them to address in-house use cases effectively.
+	- Collaborate on vision language integration, employing cutting-edge vision/graphics and language-based prompt tuning, demonstrate proficiency in open-vocabulary classification, object detection, segmentation and image retrieval tasks.
+	- Follow up with state-of-the-art research in unimodal generative techniques in computer vision- encompassing adversarial networks, cross-attention mechanisms, and latent diffusion modelling based approaches.
+	- Demonstrate expertise in fundamental computer vision tasks, including object detection, segmentation, pose estimation, image captioning, and image/video understanding.
+	- Hands-on experience with PyTorch, TensorFlow for prototyping and deploying models.
+	- Collaborate with cross-functional teams to integrate R&D outcomes into practical solutions.
+	- Qualification and academic background is not a barrier for the right candidate with proven skills.
+	- Master's or Ph.D. (completed / degree awaited) in application of Computer Vision, Artificial Intelligence with the aforementioned skills, and a strong inclination for industrial research application will be preferred.
+	- Prior experience in working with the aforementioned technologies is indispensable.
+Your previous work experience should preferably be in CV/NLP & DL domain, but not mandatory.
+	- Vision Expertise: Demonstrated expertise in fundamental computer vision tasks, like object detection, segmentation, pose estimation, image captioning and image/video understanding.
+	- Proficiency in Python and C++ programming is essential.
+Strong knowledge of PyTorch is required for model development.
+Exposure to Langchain will be preferred.
+	- Problem-Solving: Strong analytical and problem-solving skills to tackle complex challenges in AI research and development.
+	- Communication: Excellent communication skills, both written and verbal, to articulate research findings and collaborate effectively with cross-functional teams, prepare proposals for client.
++ Senior Data Scientist - AI Labs:
+	- Veritone (NASDAQ: VERI) designs human-centered AI solutions.
+Serving customers in the talent acquisition, media, entertainment and public sector industries, Veritone’s software and services empower individuals at the world’s largest and most recognizable brands to run more efficiently, accelerate decision making and increase profitability.
+Veritone’s leading enterprise AI platform, aiWARE™, orchestrates an ever-growing ecosystem of machine learning models, transforming data sources into actionable intelligence.
+By blending human expertise with AI technology, Veritone advances human potential to help organizations solve problems and achieve more than ever before, enhancing lives everywhere.
+To learn more, visit Veritone.com.
+	- Develop and deploy systems utilizing LLMs and LMMs for various agent- and copilot-applications that delight our customers and offer new or enhanced functionality on our platform.
+	- Work on video search and -understanding for use cases of our Media & Entertainment and Public Sector units.
+	- Propose and deliver AI projects into production from end to end to drive business growth.
+	- Evaluate models to identify what works best in terms of accuracy, performance and cost.
+	- Develop data-driven storytelling narratives to effectively communicate findings and recommendations to stakeholders.
+	- Expert knowledge of LLMs, agent-based systems, Retrieval Augmented Generation (RAG), Multimodal Foundation Models.
+	- Deep learning proficiency, especially sequence- and generative models (Attention, Transformers, GANs, Diffusion etc.).
+	- Excellent communication (written / verbal).
+	- Experience with Python, PyTorch, LangGraph/LangChain/LlamaIndex, vector databases, Docker.
+	- Experience designing and implementing APIs that leverage AI models.
+	- Experience processing unstructured data for LLM applications.
+	- Experienced with embedding models for multiple modalities (e.g., text, image, video, etc.).
+	- Experience running LLMs locally (e.g. Ollama, llama.cpp, etc.).
+	- Awareness of AI related risk and potential countermeasures.
+	- PhD in one of the following: Computer Science, Electrical Engineering, Signal Processing, Physics, Robotics, Machine Learning, Applied Statistics, or Applied Mathematics.
+	- Experience in Video Retrieval or -understanding.
+	- Experience developing software in C++, Java, Go or similar.
+	- Experience in deep learning in Computer Vision, Speech/Audio processing or similar.
+	- Experience creating data preprocessors and exploratory data analysis.
+	- Experience creating web UIs for prototypes.
+	- An incredible opportunity to impact AI for good and empower the human with AI solutions and services
+	- A competitive compensation package
+	- Participation in the Company’s Equity Program
+	- Remote first + Hybrid workplace
+	- VERI Communities (Affinity Groups) & Belonging
+	- Empowerment to build your career journey at Veritone
+	- Flexible (Paid) Time Off
+	- Benefits Program: medical, dental, vision, 401K matching, and more!
+	- Mental health awareness and support
+	- Loves learning & continuous growth; stays current on marketing trends
+	- Can juggle multiple projects, priorities, and deadlines with a positive attitude
+	- Comfortable in a fast-paced, small company environment
+	- Collaborative and always contributing value
+	- Driven to win as a team
+	- Remote first workplace
+	- Veritone is a leading provider of artificial intelligence (AI) technology and solutions.
+The company's proprietary operating system, aiWARE, orchestrates an expanding ecosystem of machine learning models to transform audio, video and other data sources into actionable intelligence.
+We love to continuously grow while staying ahead of trends and creating structure in an unstructured world.
+	- (Colorado & California Only): The annual salary range of $128,000.00 - $164,000.00.
+This base pay is for illustrative purposes only and will be determined based on skills and experience comparable to the job requirements.
+This position may be eligible for additional compensation and benefits including but not limited to: incentive compensation; health benefits; retirement benefits; life insurance; paid time off; parental leave and benefits; and other employee perks and benefits.

++ skill set:
+	- Ability to deliver AIML based solutions around a host of domains and problems, with some of them being: Customer Segmentation & Targeting, Propensity Modeling, Churn Modeling, Lifetime Value Estimation, Forecasting, Recommender Systems, Modeling Response to Incentives, Marketing Mix Optimization, Price Optimization
+	- Experience of working on end-to-end data science pipeline: problem scoping, data gathering, EDA, modelling, insights, visualizations, monitoring and maintenance.
+	- Intermediate to advanced knowledge of machine learning, probability theory, statistics, and algorithms.
+You will be required to discuss and use various algorithms and approaches on a daily basis.
+	- We use regression, clustering, time series modelling, dimensionality reduction, Bayesian methods, tree-based learners, RF, XGBOOST etc. on a regular basis.
+If you know them, you are good to go.
 + skill set:
 	- Senior Data Analyst - Incubation
 	- Ramat Gan, Israel